 The refinery can produce up to 450,000 barrels per day, half of the emirate's capacity.
 About 40 percent of Kuwait's oil exports are in the form of refined products, three quarters of which is shipped to Asia, mainly Pakistan and India.

-Aminuddin also invited Kuwaiti investors to take part in an ambitious privatization drive underway in Pakistan, which is aimed "at selling all state entities".
+Aminuddin also invited Kuwaiti investors to take part in an ambitious privatisation drive underway in Pakistan which is aimed "at selling all state entities".

 "We specifically offered Kuwaiti investors to participate in two infrastructure projects for gas and oil pipelines.
-We need some 600 to 700 million dollars to build the networks soon," he said.
+We need some $600 to $700 million to build the networks soon," he said.

 The projects aim to carry refined products from northern to southern Pakistan.

-Pakistan's petroleum imports, which constitute the single largest burden on the country's foreign exchange resources, totaled more than two billion dollars during the current fiscal year to June 30th - KUWAIT CITY (AFP)
+Pakistan's petroleum imports, which constitute the single largest burden on the country's foreign exchange resources, totalled more than two billion dollars during the current fiscal year to June 30